subhadeep-maishal/WRF_FOR_ALL/README.md

 # WRF_FOR_ALL
+# Subhadeep Maishal
+#M.tech Remote Sensing
 Birla Institute of Technology, Mesra,Ranchi, Jharkhand,India
-# Auto Compile and Install WRF and WPS
+# Compile and Install WRF and WPS Linux env.

-This project provide a shell script to install WRF and WPS automatically.

 Before now, we can run on Ubuntu successfully.

-If you want to compile step by step yourself, you can do it under this instruction on http://www2.mmm.ucar.edu/wrf/OnLineTutorial/compilation_tutorial.php.

 ## How to use ?